zaburt/pspecs/README.md

 pspecs
 ======

-Some pspec updates for personal usage, feel free to use them to build your own packages
+Some pspec updates for personal usage, feel free to use them to build your own packages.